mdz/kbox/README.md

 # kbox

-kbox is a simple server application to perform real-time high-quality pitch shifting, intended] for use in a karaoke environment.
+kbox is a simple server application to perform real-time, high-quality pitch shifting of stereo audio input, intended for use in a karaoke environment.

 It uses:

 - [GStreamer](https://gstreamer.freedesktop.org/)
 - [gst-python](https://gstreamer.freedesktop.org/bindings/python.html)